opencube-horizon/autodock-workflow/README.md

 - [ ] Apache Airflow: autodock.py is in Apache Airflow's DAG folder.
 - [ ] DAG: in autodock.py, `PVC_NAME` is set
 - [ ] DAG: in autodock.py, `IMAGE_NAME` is set
-- [ ] DAG: a `.sdf` ligand database is stored in the root of the PersitentVolume
+- [ ] DAG: a `.sdf` ligand database is stored in the root of the PersitentVolume.

 ## Setup & Installation
 ### 1. Kubernetes _PersistentVolume_ and _PersistentVolumeClaim_